Aliases for RPL36A Gene

 GeneCards Summary for RPL36A Gene

 RPL36A (Ribosomal Protein L36a) is a Protein Coding gene.
 Among its related pathways are Viral mRNA Translation and Influenza Viral RNA Transcription and Replication.
-Gene Ontology (GO) annotations related to this gene include poly(A) RNA binding and structural constituent of ribosome.
+Gene Ontology (GO) annotations related to this gene include structural constituent of ribosome.
 An important paralog of this gene is RPL36AL.